EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

 Validator config
 ----------------

-let's enable 1 validator.
+Let's enable 1 validator.
 Check the consensus Layer previously chosen as some config files and services depend on it (and again, make sure that EL+CL are in sync),

 Lighthouse